Oral evidence: Lessons from Greensill Capital, HC 151

 Q440 Chair: I am looking at this email to you on 30 March.
 It has been redacted as to who it is from, but it is a readout of the telephone conversation you had with Lex Greensill, who was joined by Bill Crothers.
 At the end of that readout, it says, “In addition he”—being Lex Greensill—“claimed that all the companies in their proposed asset bundle bar one would be eligible to access the facility”—that being CCFF—“in their own right (in other words without needing a credit wrapper to secure eligibility)”.
 Do you know who the “bar one” is a reference to, and did you have your suspicions as to who it might have been at that time?

 Charles Roxburgh: He did not mention the name, as far as I remember.
-He did not recall the name.
+We did not record the name.
 He did not mention it in the meeting, so I do not know whom he was referring to.
 However, as you pressed Sir Jon Cunliffe on this point earlier in the week, I have gone back to look at the information they provided to us.

 Mr Greensill refers to something he calls the “asset bundle”.
 I think what he is referring to there is information that they submitted to us as part of their application.
 This is commercially confidential, because our duty of confidentiality still continues, but they provided the information to us.
 That information listed a number of firms.
 It was an illustration of the sorts of firms that they thought would be able to benefit from the scheme that they proposed and we rejected, but this was part of their application to it.